greenpro/andreas_arm_ros_control/src/andreas_arm_drivers/src/README.txt

-Purpose:
+## Purpose
-    - This package implements the drivers for the system to communicate with the hardware.
+This package implements the drivers for the system to communicate with the hardware.
 Some of these nodes may communicate with the microcontroller driver to send messages to allow for serial communication.

-Notes:
-    - Alpha Driver
-        - File
+## Files
+**Alpha Driver**
-            - alpha_driver.cpp
+        - File Name: alpha_driver.cpp
-        - Node Name
-            - alpha_driver
+        - Node Name: alpha_driver
+        - Purpose: This driver should take in the alpha motor messages, run validity checks, and send them to the microcontroller.
-        - Input Messages
+        - Input Messages:
-            - AlphaMotor
-                - Type
+            - "alphaDriver"
-                    - std_msgs/UInt64MultiArray.msg
+                - Type: std_msgs/UInt64MultiArray.msg
-                - Notes
-                    - The first element of the array is the motor angle in radians, the second element is the time.
+                - Notes: The first element of the array is the motor angle in radians, the second element is the time.
-        - Output Messages
+        - Output Messages:
-            - Microcontroller
-                - Type
+            - "serialDriver"
-                    - std_msgs/UInt64MultiArray.msg
+                - Type: std_msgs/UInt64MultiArray.msg
-                - Notes
-                    - The first element of the array is the motor number (0), the second element is the angle, and the third element is the time.
+                - Notes: The first element of the array is the motor number (0), the second element is the angle, and the third element is the time.
+            - "

+**Beta Driver**
+        - File Name: beta_driver.cpp
-        - Purpose
+        - Node Name: beta_driver
-            - This driver should take in the alpha motor messages, run validity checks, and send them to the microcontroller.
+        - Purpose: This driver should take in the alpha motor messages, run validity checks, and send them to the microcontroller.

-    - Beta Driver
-        - File
-            - beta_driver.cpp
-        - Node Name
-            - beta_driver
-        - Input Messages
+        - Input Messages:
             - BetaMotor
-                - Type
-                    - std_msgs/UInt64MultiArray.msg
+                - Type: std_msgs/UInt64MultiArray.msg
-                - Notes
-                    - The first element of the array is the motor angle in radians, the second element is the time.
+                - Notes: The first element of the array is the motor angle in radians, the second element is the time.
-        - Output Messages
+        - Output Messages:
             - Microcontroller
-                - Type
-                    - std_msgs/UInt64MultiArray.msg
+                - Type: std_msgs/UInt64MultiArray.msg
-                - Notes
-                    - The first element of the array is the motor number (0), the second element is the angle, and the third element is the time.
+                - Notes: The first element of the array is the motor number (0), the second element is the angle, and the third element is the time.
-        - Purpose
-            - This driver should take in the alpha motor messages, run validity checks, and send them to the microcontroller.

-    - Gamma Driver
+**Gamma Driver**
         - File
             - gamma_driver.cpp
         - Node Name